T's & C'sTerms and Conditions

 (b) Each student that participates in the annual performance is required to attend extra rehearsals and all performances they are allocated to perform in.

 (c) In addition to clause 10, all recording at the annual performance is prohibited due to copyright and privacy laws.
-The annual performance is recorded and a professional DVD and photographs are available for purchase direct from the outsourced contractor.
+The annual performance is recorded and a professional DVD/USB and photographs are available for purchase direct from the outsourced contractor.